Week 6 NFL Power Rankings – Teams 32–17

 31. New York Giants (1-4)

-The Giants fell 26-14 against the Saints, and in addition to the loss, received disheartening news that star rookie Malik Nabers will miss the remainder of the season.
-Jaxson Dart had mixed performance, throwing two touchdowns but also two interceptions during his second start.
-Rookie tight end Theo Johnson managed to score twice, but the offense faltered in finalizing drives during the second half.
-Without Nabers, the Giants must identify new strategies to advance the ball.
+The Giants lost 26-14 to the Saints after learning that star rookie Malik Nabers is out for the season.
+Jaxson Dart threw two touchdowns but also two interceptions in his second start.
+Rookie tight end Theo Johnson scored twice, but the offense couldn’t finish drives in the second half.
+Without Nabers, the Giants will have to find new ways to move the ball.

 30. New Orleans Saints (1-4)